ClickHouse/ClickHouse/docs/en/query_language/agg_functions/combinators.md

 ## -Resample

-Allows to aggregate data, separating them into intervals.
+Allows to divide data by groups, and then separately aggregates the data in those groups.
+Groups are created by splitting the values of one of the columns into intervals.

 ```
 <aggFunction>Resample(start, end, step)(<aggFunction_params>, resampling_key)